-Comment [alb1]: I think an onsite visit is ideal, but wonder about ruling out virtual options such as Skype or Facetime.

-B. The Chairperson/Director shall communicate to all faculty members in writing and in a timely manner courses they are expected to teach and whether the Department/School will allocate to them reassigned time for the completion of activities that do not involve direct classroom instruction.

-C. Faculty assignments within a department/school shall be defined in writing so that faculty members understand the nature of their assignments for the coming year.
-In the performance evaluation of faculty members, the DFSC/SFSC shall recognize that individual efforts and activities elicit different types of productivity and that the quality and thoroughness of work done by a faculty member in completing an individual assignment constitute the criteria on which performance evaluation decisions and summative reviews may be based.

-D. Prior to Departmental/School performance evaluations, faculty members shall provide to the DFSC/SFSC activities reports specific to their assignments.
+- B. The Chairperson/Director shall communicate to all faculty members in writing and in a timely manner courses they are expected to teach and whether the Department/School will allocate to them reassigned time for the completion of activities that do not involve direct classroom instruction. - C. Faculty assignments within a department/school shall be defined in writing so that faculty members understand the nature of their assignments for the coming year.
+In the performance evaluation of faculty members, the DFSC/SFSC shall recognize that individual efforts and activities elicit different types of productivity and that the quality and thoroughness of work done by a faculty member in completing an individual assignment constitute the criteria on which performance evaluation decisions and summative reviews may be based. - D. Prior to Departmental/School performance evaluations, faculty members shall provide to the DFSC/SFSC activities reports specific to their assignments.
 Department/School ASPT Guidelines should provide guidance regarding the format and content of activities reports.
 Electronic submission of activities reports is encouraged and may be required by DFSC/SFSC Guidelines.
 Items that are difficult or impossible to document electronically may be submitted directly.
-Reports are due by January 5 of each year.

-E. Departments/schools must develop guidelines for what constitutes overall "satisfactory" and "unsatisfactory" performance.
+Reports are due by January 5 of each year. - E. Departments/schools must develop guidelines for what constitutes overall "satisfactory" and "unsatisfactory" performance.
 The term "satisfactory" is defined as meeting or exceeding minimum expectations as defined within Department/School Guidelines.
-The annual performance evaluation process shall include (1) an annual assessment of a faculty member's performance in teaching, scholarly and creative productivity, and service; (2) a separate interim appraisal of the faculty member's progress toward tenure and/or promotion, if applicable; and (3) an overall evaluation of the faculty member's performance in the evaluation period as either "satisfactory" or "unsatisfactory."
-Departments/Schools may choose to provide separate assessments of faculty performance in each evaluation category (teaching, scholarly and creative productivity, and service) as either "satisfactory" or "unsatisfactory," but must provide an overall assessment as well.
+The annual performance evaluation process shall include (1) an annual assessment of a faculty members' performance in teaching, scholarly and creative productivity, and service; (2) a separate interim appraisal of the faculty member's progress toward tenure and/or promotion, if applicable; and (3) an overall evaluation of the faculty member's performance in the evaluation period as either "satisfactory" or "unsatisfactory."
+Departments/Schools may choose to provide separate assessments of faculty performance in each evaluation category (teaching, scholarly and creative productivity, and service) as either "satisfactory" or "unsatisfactory," but must provide an overall assessment as well. - F. Departments/Schools shall provide a detailed letter including intended recommendations and overall assessment to each faculty member at least 10 business days (days when University offices are open to the public) before submitting these recommendations to the CFSC and provide opportunity, if requested, for the faculty member to meet informally with the DFSC/SFSC or for a formal meeting.

-Comment [alb2]: Specify academic year?

-F. Departments/Schools shall provide a detailed letter including intended recommendations and overall assessment to each faculty member at least 10 working days before submitting these recommendations to the CFSC and provide opportunity, if requested, for the faculty member to meet informally with the DFSC/SFSC or for a formal meeting.
 Formal meetings with the DFSC/SFSC are required prior to an appeal to the CFSC.
-Requirements for formal meetings and appeals are found in Section XIII.
-Intended recommendations will become the final recommendation at the end of ten working days unless additional information is discovered or unless the Department/School changes its recommendation following an informal or formal meeting with the faculty member.
+Requirements for formal meetings and appeals are found in XIII.D.
+Intended recommendations will become the final recommendation at the end of 10 business days unless additional information is discovered or unless the Department/School changes its recommendation following an informal or formal meeting with the faculty member.